 But what is the solution to reduce ammonia emissions in poultry?

 An alternative phytogenic strategy to suppress the activity of ammonia degrading bacteria, consists in the use of saponins:

-Saponins, secondary plant metabolites from e.g. Quillaja saponaria bark, reduce the formation of ammonia by direct binding of ammonia or inhibition of bacterial urease activity.
+Saponins, secondary plant metabolites from e.g. Quillaja saponaria bark, have the ability to reduce the formation of ammonia by direct binding of ammonia or inhibition of bacterial urease activity.

-Thus, PFAs play a significant role in the prevention of footpad lesions.
+Thus, phytogenics can play a significant role in maintaining the resilience of poultry.